diefenbach/django-lfs/docs/introduction/installation.rst

    * The dependency of mercurial and git will be disappear in near future.
    * You can - of course - use another database but we provide a filled sqlite database for convenience.
-   * If you encounter compilation problems during ``bin/buildout -v`` on a Debian or Ubuntu server make sure you have the build tools and Python dev packages installed::
+   * If you encounter problems during ``bin/buildout -v`` or on the first run on a Debian or Ubuntu server make sure you have the build tools and Python dev packages installed::

         apt-get install build-essential
         apt-get install python-dev
+        apt-get install python-all-dev

 Installation
 ------------